johnwason/tesseract-robotics-superpack-feedstock-dev/TESSERACT_README.md

 To install, first create a conda environment.
 An existing environment can also be used.
 The `tesseract-robotics-superpack` package is currently built using Python 3.8.
 Other versions may work, but mileage may vary.

-`conda create -n tesseract-robotics -c conda-forge python=3.8`
+`conda create -n tesseract-robotics -c conda-forge -c robotology -c tesseract-robotics tesseract-robotics-superpack python=3.8`

 Activate the environment.

 `conda activate tesseract-robotics`

-Install `tesseract-robotics-superpack`

-`conda install -c conda-forge -c robotology -c tesseract-robotics tesseract-robotics-superpack`

 ### Using Tesseract